sebastianotronto/aoc/2025/README.md

 This time I left some comments in the code, so check out `10/b.py` if you want to know the details.

+### Day 11: Reactor

+This is very easy, at least if you have ever worked with graphs.
+For part 1I have implemented a recursive function `np(v)` that counts the number of paths from a node `v` to `out`: it returns 1 if `v == out`, or the sum of `np(w)` for all neighbors `w` of `v` otherwise.

+For part 2 the function takes 2 extra parameters that denote whether or not we have passed through the two required intermediate nodes.

+The paths in part 1 are small enough that memoization is not required, but in part 2 we need to cache the intermediate results.